-We have seen how electromagnetism reflects the torque forces of the filaments of the reticular structure of matter or global aether, within a simplified view of reality, in order to express clearly the concepts.
+We have seen how electromagnetism reflects the torque forces of the filaments of the reticular structure of matter or Global Aether, within a simplified view of reality, to express the concepts.

-Global Physics has approached gravitational and electromagnetic interactions when saying gravity field is luminiferous aether.
-Now it should be easy to unify both interactions completely through the mass interaction, since we already have a quantitative equivalence by means of the equation E = mc2 from Theory of Relativity, that does indeed quantitatively coincide, albeit partially, with physical reality.
+Global Physics has approached gravitational and electromagnetic interactions when saying gravity field is the luminiferous aether.
+Now it should be easy to unify both interactions entirely through the mass interaction since we already have a quantitative equivalence using the equation E = mc2 from Theory of Relativity, that does indeed quantitatively coincide, albeit partially, with physical reality.

-In fact, the unification of the gravitational interaction with the interaction of physical mass consists of the same energy process as that found in electromagnetic waves, but highly intensified in order to be able to create physical mass.
+The unification of the gravitational interaction with the interaction of physical mass consists of the same energy process like that found in electromagnetic waves, but highly intensified to be able to create physical mass.

-The interaction of physical mass will require electromagnetic waves in a region of the global aether in order to produce a half-fold or a complete loop of its reticular structure and to relax the torque stress or transversal torsion.
-This process involves an additional form of physical collapse of the wave, which is precisely when said torque stress transforms into tension of longitudinal curvature and into tension of reversible deformation or compression of global aether, in order to form the fundamental particles of mass.
+The interaction of physical mass will require electromagnetic waves in a region of the Global Aether to produce a half-fold or a complete loop of its reticular structure and to relax the torque stress or transversal torsion.
+This process involves an additional form of physical collapse of the wave, which is when said torque stress transforms into the tension of longitudinal curvature and tension of reversible deformation or compression of Global Aether, to form the fundamental particles of mass.

-Taken to the extreme, this process of the theory of mass provides the explanation found in the online book of Astrophysics and Global Cosmology regarding what black holes are and why they form.
-This implies that fundamental particles of mass share characteristics with black holes and vice versa.
+Taken to the extreme, this process of the theory of mass explains in the online book of Astrophysics and Global Cosmology what black holes are and why they form.
+It implies that fundamental particles of mass share characteristics with black holes and vice versa.

 Therefore, we can establish the definition of physical mass as compressed and coiled matter, because it relaxes electromagnetic waves while creating.

-We said earlier that the complete loop produced by torque stress implies a change in the nature of the stress from transversal to longitudinal tension.
-To be more explicit, the electromagnetic elastic energy becomes gravitational potential energy and reversible deformation energy –a purely mechanical effect.
+We said earlier that the complete loop produced by torque stress implies a change like the stress from transversal to longitudinal tension.
+In other words, the electromagnetic elastic energy becomes gravitational potential energy and reversible deformation energy –a purely mechanical effect.

-One has to imagine the global aether in a three-dimensional space of Euclidian geometry, in order to try to visualize what shape these loops or curls will have.
+One has to imagine the Global Aether in a three-dimensional space of Euclidian geometry, to try to visualize what shape these loops or curls will have.
 We think they could generate something similar to a small sphere, or spirals.
 In the case of an electron, it could be like a half-fold o bend.

-The half-fold or complete loop of the fundamental particles with mass will create where the elastic torque stress (transversal tension) or electromagnetic energy surpasses a certain physical limit related to c2 and to the mass of the electrons.
+The half-fold or complete loop of the fundamental particles with mass will create where the elastic torque stress –transversal tension– or electromagnetic energy surpasses a physical limit related to c2 and the mass of the electrons.

 The spatial contraction of objects is a natural phenomenon and common in many areas of physics and should not be confused with the contraction of space.
-To put it simply, something that gets smaller reduces or shrinks; the concept of contraction of space itself is unnatural and all it accomplishes is to complicate reasoning and move us away from physical reality.
+Something that gets smaller reduces or shrinks; the concept of contraction of space itself is unnatural, and all it accomplishes is to complicate reasoning and move us away from physical reality.
 Some arguments of Modern Physics remind us of the creative accounting of Modern Economy.

 Curling a loop and accumulating elastic energy

-A visual and very intuitive approximation of the definition of physical mass would be a ball made up of rubber bands, where external layers wrap around internal ones; to a certain extent, the new elementary particle would be like the layers of an onion or a ball of yarn.
-Observe how in the figure, the layers of the ball are created by longitudinal rubber bands and not by layers formed by the local torsion of a three-dimensional structure of rubber bands in which the distant ends are fixed.
+A visual, very intuitive and renormalizable approximation of the definition of physical mass would be a ball made up of rubber bands.
+In the figure, longitudinal rubber bands and not the local torsion of a three-dimensional structure of filaments constitute the ball.

-In short, according to the definition of mass, the new elementary particle will have strongly compressed filaments by the disappearance of the three-dimensional spaces of the reticules with the creation of the curls, which will end up producing a material structure of coiled filaments with a much greater density than global aether.
+In short, according to the definition of mass, the new elementary particle will have strongly compressed filaments by the disappearance of the three-dimensional spaces of the reticules with the creation of the curls, which will end up producing a material structure of coiled and jammed filaments with a much greater density than Global Aether.
 It will have lots of elastic energy due to the accumulated torsion.
 These are the fundamental particles of the definition of mass, configuring a new phase or state of aggregation of matter called physical mass.

-This analysis is consistent with formula of equivalence between mass and energy, and that electromagnetic waves are in violation of the law of conservation of mass.
+This analysis is consistent with the formula of equivalence between mass and energy, and that electromagnetic waves violate the law of conservation of mass.
 Nonetheless, we would not suggest that mass and energy are the same or identical terms, only that they are equivalent from a specific perspective.

 In several sections of the book on the Law of Global Gravity, there is a more detailed explanation regarding the quantitative relation between mass and energy.

-Dealing with this topic of the equivalence between energy and mass, we once again come across a terminological issue since, although the concepts of mass and matter are ever-changing, Modern Physics continues to use the terms of states of physical matter in order to identify what are actually sub-states or types of aggregation of mass.
-Moreover, normal matter contains global aether, mass, and it has properties such as nuclear energy, electromagnetic energy, thermal energy and kinetic energy.
+Dealing with this topic of the equivalence between energy and mass, we once again come across a terminological issue since, although the concepts of mass and matter are ever-changing, Modern Physics continues to use the terms of states of physical matter to identify what are sub-states or types of aggregation of mass.
+Moreover, normal matter contains Global Aether, mass, and it has properties such as nuclear energy, electromagnetic energy, thermal energy, and kinetic energy.